-Yawning is a bit of a mystery, and scientists still don’t know the real cause of this phenomenon.
-Like most other vertebrates, it’s very common for parrots to yawn, which they do for several reasons.
+Like most other vertebrates, it’s common for parrots to yawn, which they do for several reasons.

 What Makes Parrots Yawn?

-As described by Scientific American, yawning is a sign of tiredness and changing conditions within the body.
+As described by Scientific American, yawning is a sign of tiredness and changing body conditions.
 Parrots yawn when they’re fatigued, when awakening, and any other time their alertness is shifting.

 - Feather plucking

 If you notice any of these symptoms, double-check your parrot’s sleeping area to check it’s not too noisy and there’s enough darkness at nighttime.
 If not, your parrot will struggle to get the 10 to 12 hours of sleep it needs.
 To sleep soundly, parrots also need a:

 - Safe space that other pets can’t access

 - Sheet or blanket over the cage

 - Bed if they don’t like sleeping on a perch

 - Nesting box where they can feel safe

 If you stroke your parrot and it yawns, it’s because it’s showing you happiness and affection.
 Don’t stop petting your parrot straight away as it’s enjoying the attention.
 This is also the right moment to build your bond.
 Similarly, petting and stroking will enter your parrot into a state of relaxation.

 Parrots may yawn after receiving their favorite treat or playing a game.
 As complex, intelligent creatures, they’re skilled at conveying their feelings and do so in various ways, including yawning.
 Other signs of happiness include: